Join Our FREE Live Webinar

 How To Wholesale Real Estate In Georgia: Step-By-Step (2024)

-real estate investing strategies real estate markets (states) wholesale real estate Mar 04, 2024
+real estate investing strategies real estate markets (states) wholesale real estate Oct 17, 2024

 With this ultimate guide, we’ll show you how to wholesale real estate in Georgia using our proven step-by-step wholesaling process.
 Let’s get started!

 When you think of real estate investing, the first thing that often comes to mind is flipping houses.
 But wholesaling is a type of real estate investing that differs from buying flips or rental property because a wholesaler doesn’t actually close on the property and take possession.
-Instead, they work with a second investor and assign them their rights and obligations under the contract.
+Instead, they work with a second investor and assign them their rights and obligations under the Georgia real estate contract.

 That end buyer then closes, pays the purchase price, and takes possession.